cnovinec/mrm/README.md

 - [X] Fixed with "nano ~/bashrc" then putting in line of cd to the file location then running the python program - Run python program at start up of terminal
 - [X] use od this commmand allows device to boot to command line "sudo raspi-config" - START at startup does not boot to desktop
 - [X] Fixed by removing '' from 'g' - Error on line 527 - Cant print words and program shuts down (will attempt to try fix by using text wrap)
+- [ ] Fixed issue with question 27 nont reconising 042 as answer. - CSV doc when edited in LibraOffice removes 0 from 042.
+Had to edit in VScode

 Source code is located: <[Github source code](https://github.com/cnovinec/mrm)>